McKay Scholarship Program for Students with Disabilities

 May 18 (Martin Luther King Jr Center - Room 1-103)

-These meetings will be held in person or virtually depending on the date.
-An agenda and a link to join will be added to the website 3 days prior to each meeting
+These meetings will be held in person and virtually on each date.
+An agenda and a link to join will be added to the website 3 days prior to each meeting.

 (Click on the date to access the meeting agenda, posted 3 days prior.
 Within 10 calendar days following the meeting, click on the date to access the meeting minutes)